Cracow Family Travel Guide

 The best things to do with kids in Cracow.

-Wawel Royal Castle & Dragon's Den
+Wawel Castle Dragon's Den

-All ages Moderate 2-3 hours
+All ages Free playground, small fee for boats 2-3 hours

 Wieliczka Salt Mine